featureform/featureform/docs/pre-commit.md

 ## Using pre-commit
 1. Inside the root level of the repository, run `pre-commit install`.
 2. Commit a change to the repository.
 The commit will trigger the hooks to be executed.
 Upon the passing all the hooks, the commit will be achieved.
-If any hooks, the commit will not go through.
+If any hook fails, the commit will not go through.

 Example of successful message: